Zhaava/hse-acos-course/docs/part1ca/01_Introduction/bash.md

 ```bash
 acos@acos-vm:~$ sudo apt install mc
 ```
-1. `sudo` helps execute a command as a super user
+1. `sudo` helps execute a command as a superuser
 1. `apt` is a Linux package manager

 ## Creating, editing and viewing source code: